An estimated 20% of Americans experience enough anxiety that they will go the dentist only when absolutely necessary.

 - We give the patient the opportunity to stop the procedure at any time that the patient feels uncomfortable.

-- We provide a soothing “non-medical” look and feel waiting room, free of treatment posters that may cause anxiety.
+- We provide a soothing “non-medical” look and feel environment, free of treatment posters that may cause anxiety.

-- We provide a unique “Smile Lab” designed to enable patients to mentally transition before receiving actual oral surgery care.
+- Our office is designed to enable patients to mentally transition before receiving actual oral surgery care.

 The Patient Is In Charge

-A recent WebMD article interviewed several dental and psychological experts and we have summarized their tips on how patients can overcome a fear of dental and oral surgery treatments:
+Several dental and psychological experts offered their tips on how patients can overcome a fear of dental and oral surgery treatments:

 - Chances are, visiting your dentist or oral surgeon won’t be nearly as painful as you expect- according to before and after surveys.